opencluster/design/Locks/Locks.md

 The config should also indicate the minimum quorum (not just a percentage).
 This means that if the config indicates that there should be a minimum of 3 locks servers running, then it will not open up client connectivity until that many servers are talking with each other.

 If there is no config however.
 The server is being started for the first time.
 Then it will need to be specifically indicated that it is the first node being created in the cluster.

+A command-line tool will be provided that establishes everything needed for a cluster to start.
+All the parameters could be supplied on the command-line.
+Anything needed that is not supplied, will be asked.

 ## Tools and Binaries

 OpenCluster Locks will include some command-line tools to set local config, and to interact with the locks themselves.
 The configuration tools will be installed with the daemon, but the tools to interact with locks themselves will likely be in a different package that can be installed anywhere.